-STEP CORRECTIVE ACTION 1 Check that you have enabled remote administration access.
-If you have configured an inbound packet filter, ensure your computer's IP address matches it.
-2 Your computer's and the NF10W's IP addresses must be on the same subnet for LAN access.
-You can check the subnet in use by the router on the Network Setup page.
+STEP CORRECTIVE ACTION 1 check that you have enabled remote administration access.
+If you have configured an inbound packet filter, insure your computer's IP address matches it.
+2 our computer's and the NF10WV's IP addresses must be on the same subnet for LAN access.
+You can check le subnet in use by the router on the Network Setup page.
 3 If you have changed the devices IP address, then enter the new one as the URL you enter into the address bar of your web browser.
-4 If you are still not able to access the web configuration pages, reset the router to the factory default settings by pressing the reset button for 3 seconds and then releasing it.
-When the Power LED begins to blink, the defaults have been restored and the NF10W restarts.
+4 If you are still not able to access the web configuration pages, reset the router to the factory default settings by holding the reset button down for 7 seconds or until the LEDs turn off.
 Navigate to 192.168.20.1 in your web browser and enter "admin" (without the quotes) as the username and password.